Associate Professor of American Art History

-Elizabeth W. Hutchinson, Assistant Professor of Art History, joined the Barnard faculty in January 2001.
+Elizabeth W. Hutchinson, Associate Professor of Art History, joined the Barnard faculty in January 2001.
 In addition to her teaching duties for the Department of Art History, she on the executive committee of Barnard's American Studies Program and Columbia's Center for the Study of Ethnicity and Race.

 Professor Hutchinson's research centers on the role played by visual and material culture in the interactions between the diverse cultural groups of the American west, using the tools of close visual analysis, feminist and postcolonial theory, and cultural history to interpret the contributions of art objects to current and historical cultural debates.
 She has written extensively on how Native Americans used "modern" art to negotiate a place for themselves within modern industrial culture at the turn of the twentieth century.
 More recently, she has turned her attention to the role of photography in documenting and defining the topographical and cultural landscape of the West in the nineteenth century.
 Professor Hutchinson's research and scholarship have received support from the National Endowment for the Humanities, the Georgia O'Keeffe Museum, the Sterling and Francine Clark Art Institute, and Winterthur Museum and Country Estate.